APIDevTools/swagger-parser/README.md

 * Asynchronously downloads and __caches__ external files and URLs
 * __Tested__ in Node.js and all major web browsers on Windows, Mac, and Linux
 * Supports nested $ref pointers, even in external files and URLs
+* Supports circular $ref pointers (see [notes](#circular$refs) below)
-* Multiple $ref pointers to the same definition are resolved to the same object instance, thus maintaining [strict reference equality](https://github.com/BigstickCarpet/swagger-parser/blob/a525d5e6f3a2af1774d0bcc283cb59737f02bb1e/tests/specs/dereference-spec.js#L137)
+* Multiple $ref pointers to the same object are resolved to the same object instance, thus maintaining [strict reference equality](https://github.com/BigstickCarpet/swagger-parser/blob/a525d5e6f3a2af1774d0bcc283cb59737f02bb1e/tests/specs/dereference-spec.js#L137)

 Basic Example